-The Society maintained a strong overall financial performance during 2022, despite the cost-of-living crisis and rising interest rates impacting financial markets and our members and leading to a downturn in the UK economy.
-Profit before tax was ahead of plan at £1.32m, but below the prior year (2021: £1.44m), with improvements in net interest receivable being more than offset by increased operational costs.
+Profit before tax was ahead of the Board's plan set at the beginning of the financial year, and higher than the prior year, at £1.62m (2022: £1.32m), with improvements in net interest receivable more than offsetting increased operational costs.
+This resulted in an improvement in the cost / income ratio which reduced to 86.3% (2022: 90.3%).
 Prudent levels of liquidity and capital were maintained throughout the year.
-The positive financial performance allows the Society to continue to invest in new staff and technology in 2023 and future years that will enhance products and services to the benefit of members.
+The positive financial performance allowed the Society to continue to invest in new technology and staff resources during the year, and this is planned to continue during 2024 and future years to enhance products and services to the benefit of members.

-The Society returned to mortgage lending growth during the year, following two years of reduction.
-The growth was achieved through new product initiatives, careful management of mortgage pricing in a volatile interest rate environment, and a stronger focus on retention of existing borrowers at the end of their initial product term.
-Loans and advances to customers increased to £648m (2021: £619m).
+The Society achieved mortgage lending growth during the year by pursuing its niche lending strategy, including the launch of a new 'income flex' mortgage range available to those with complex or irregular incomes, and continued lending to self-build borrowers.
+These new lending initiatives were carefully balanced with the management of mortgage pricing in the rising interest rate environment, and a continued focus on retention of existing borrowers at the end of their initial product term.
+Loans and advances to customers, including the impact of impairment provisions and other accounting adjustments, increased to £679m (2022: £648m), representing growth of 4.8%.